BigBadGod/Add-bat-files-to-context-menu/README.md

 # Add-bat-files-to-context-menu
-A simple bat file to add any other bat file you want to the context menu.
+A simple bat file to add any other bat file you want, to the context menu.

 Here is how to use it:
 The first time you run it, it makes a folder and asks you to copy any bat file you want to add to the context menu, inside of that folder.